Canadian Daily Drivers Log Book with Top-Rated Support

 - No contract needed.
 Pay on a monthly or annual basis.
 Monthly plans can be scaled up or down as you see fit.

 - Extra features.
-Our electronic logbook can be enhanced with features of real-time GPS tracking, vehicle diagnostics with fault code detection, IFTA kilometer calculations and more.
+Our electronic logbook can be enhanced with features of real-time GPS tracking, vehicle diagnostics with fault code detection, IFTA mileage calculations and more.

-The vehicle inspection log book will record the time a vehicle is in motion as driving time.
+The vehicle driver log book will record all the time that a vehicle is in motion as driving time.
 This data cannot be changed to non-driving time.
-That said, some things need to be cleared up on occasion.
+That said, occasionally, something needs to be cleared up.
 There are two kinds of changes that can be made to the log:

 - Edit.
 This refers to any and all changes made upon the information in an ELD record.